 'Just fed?'
 The blond thought in horror as he remembered back to that sharp scream.
 He sweated as he began to wonder if he would scream like that when it was his turn to be eaten.
-When he realized what kind of disturbing thoughts were going through his head, he quickly shook them away.
-'I have to get out…un.'
-Deidara desperately thought as he looked around trying to figure out a way to escape from here in one piece.
+When he realized what kind of disturbing thoughts were going through his head, he hastily shook them away.
+'I have to get out, un.'
+Deidara desperately thought as he looked around trying to figure out a way to escape this place in one piece.

 Papilio glaucus (Deidara) - A species of swallowtail butterfly.
 The butterflies are yellow with four black "tiger stripes" on each fore wing.
 The female of this species differ from the male in having blue postmedian area on the dorsal hind wing.

 Hemicordulia Tau (Hidan) - A species of dragonfly in the family Corduliidae.

 Scarlet Tiger Moth (Itachi) - A colourful moth belonging to the tiger moth family, Arctiidae.
 It is one of the few tiger moths with developed mouthparts, allowing it to feed on nectar.